sourcebrokergit/deployer-typo3-ci/README.rst

   - ``deploy:upload_build`` Uploads the build to the server.
   - ``deploy-ci`` Main deployment task for continuous integration.

 Own repo for overwrites
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can be interested in creating your own repo with values for overwriting variables of ``sourcebrokergit/deployer-typo3-ci``
+You may be interested in creating your own repo with values for overwriting variables of ``sourcebrokergit/deployer-typo3-ci``.

 Good candidates for overwrites are ``DEPLOY_TRIGGER_BY_CI_COMMIT_BRANCH``, ``DEPLOYER_BRANCH_TO_SELECTOR``,
 ``DEPLOYER_TAG_TO_SELECTOR``, ``FRONTEND_COMMAND_TEST``, ``FRONTEND_COMMAND_BUILD``.
-The values there will depend on your branches' naming policies, deployer selector and when to do test, builds and deployments.
+The values there will depend on your branches' naming policies, deployer selector, and when to do tests, builds, and deployments.

-Then you should add your remote inclusion at ``.gitlab-ci.yml``.
+Then you should add your remote inclusion in ``gitlab-ci.yml``.
 Example:

 .. code-block:: yaml

    include:
      - remote: https://raw.githubusercontent.com/sourcebrokergit/deployer-typo3-ci/0.0.21/ci/provider/gitlab/main.yml
      - remote: https://raw.githubusercontent.com/my_company/deployer-typo3-ci/1.0.0/ci/provider/gitlab/overrides.yml

 Example configs
 ~~~~~~~~~~~~~~~